 - Estimating baseline hazard and absolute risk from nested case-control data.

-- Using non-standard analyses to mitigate a problem of overmatching and handle clustered data in nested case-control design
+- Mitigating a problem of overmatching and handling clustered data in nested case-control design

-I have a considerable experience in teaching statistics in medicine/health in my home country (Belgium) for 15 years.
+I have a considerable experience in teaching statistics to undergraduate students at both University (Faculty of Medecine) and University College levels (Department of Paramedical Studies) in my home country (Belgium) for 15 years.

-I have been involved in the following teaching activities since 2013 at KI and other Universities:
+I have been involved in the following teaching activities at graduate and undergraduate levels since 2013 at KI and other Universities:

 - Basic courses in statistics at KI (biostat I and VetU)